 - The Super Rush Processing time is 2 hours.

-Kenia e-visa is valid for 90 days after today.
+Kenia e-visa is valid for 90 days after issued.
 An extension may be obtained by visiting NPRA once you are inside Kenya.

 Applicant’s passport should have at least 6-months validity from the time of entry into Kenya and at least one blank page.